 How to apply/register

-In order to apply for admission, a prospective student needs to complete an application form and submit it with all the required supporting documents as indicated in the Guidelines for applicants, namely a CV, a motivational letter, two ID photos, application fee, as well as certified copies of ID document, academic records and related certificates.
-The application can then be forwarded to the relevant administrative faculty advisor.
-All applications are accepted in electronic as well as printed format.
+In order to apply for admission, a prospective student needs to complete an online application and submit all the required supporting documents as indicated in the Guidelines for applicants, namely a CV,a motivational letter, application fee, as well as certified copies of ID document, academic records and related certificates.
+Applications are only accepted in electronic format.
+Apply online here.

-Applicants will be notified with regard to their admission status after the paper selection.
-Successful applicants will be contacted to take either the SHL/NMAT admission test.
+Applicants will be notified with regard to their admission status after the initial selection.
+Successful applicants will be contacted to take the required NMAT admission test for final selection.